lucatume/local-addon-xdebug-control/Readme.md

  	git clone https://github.com/lucatume/local-addon-xdebug-control.git
 	```
 4. Relevant [XDebug settings][0475-0002] are exposed by the addon as a list of select fields; I've picked some defaults for you but take your team to read what each does.

+## Usage
+The add-on consists of a single page UI found under the More > XDebug Control menu.
+Some sensible and relevant XDbebug settings are exposed; the `remote_host` one is missing as the add-on is setting it for you.

 ## I found a bug: what should I do?
 Crap!
 Well: it happens.